Can A Child Be Raised Free Of Gender Stereotypes? This Family Tried

 "We're not going to be getting her baby dolls and Barbies.
 We want her to have open-ended free play toys," she says.

 This week on Hidden Brain, the story of a couple and the challenges they faced in trying to shield their child from gender stereotypes.
-And we meet their daughter, now sixteen years old, to hear her take on how she was raised.
+And we meet their daughter, now a teenager, to hear her take on how she was raised.

-Hidden Brain is hosted by Shankar Vedantam and produced by Rhaina Cohen, Maggie Penman, Jennifer Schmidt, Parth Shah, and Renee Klahr.
+Hidden Brain is hosted by Shankar Vedantam and produced by Jennifer Schmidt, Rhaina Cohen, Parth Shah, Thomas Lu, and Laura Kwerel.
 Our supervising producer is Tara Boyle.
-You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.
+Camila Vargas-Restrepo is our intern.
+You can also follow us on Twitter @hiddenbrain , and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.